 Ogeechee Riverkeeper Paddle Trips

-Experience the natural beauty of Southern “blackwater” rivers, observe wildlife, and enjoy the camaraderie of fellow paddlers.
+As a perk of membership, we invite Ogeechee Riverkeeper members to experience the natural beauty of Southern blackwater rivers, observe wildlife, and enjoy the camaraderie of fellow paddlers.
 There is nothing quite like the tranquility and intimacy of floating right on the surface of the water in a kayak or canoe without the sound of a motor.
-Join us on the fourth Saturday of each month at 9:00 AM (unless otherwise stated) as we explore beautiful places in the four sub-watersheds of the Ogeechee River Basin.
+Join us for our monthly paddle trips at 9:00 AM (unless otherwise stated) as we explore beautiful places in the four sub-watersheds of the Ogeechee River watershed.

 Experienced ORK guides have carefully planned each trip so that river access and car shuttles will be easy for everyone.
 In addition, many trips will feature a guest guide who will share with us special knowledge of the locale’s biology and various points of interest along the way.

 Please note: The following information is subject to change due to river levels and weather conditions.

 It’s our final paddle trip of the year, and we’re capping 2019 off with a morning-time exploration of the Harris Neck National Wildlife Refuge.
 Paddle your way through centuries of history that date back to the year 1500 and witness one of the most diverse and active wintering habitats for many species of wildlife.